How can you get an income for life?

 The amount of income you get depends on your age and how much you choose to invest.

-Your income is called your Lifetime Withdrawal Benefit.
+Your income is called your Regular Income.
 You can start receiving this at any time from age 60.
 It's paid to you fortnightly on the same day as New Zealand Superannuation and is insured to last the rest of your life.

 When you invest, you're given a Protected Income Base.
 This is set equal to the value of your initial investment and is the base your income is calculated from.

-Your income rate is a percentage of your Protected Income Base and is based on your age when you start your Lifetime Withdrawal Benefit.
+Your Income Rate is based on your age when you start your Insured Income.
 It is quoted as a net rate i.e. after fees and tax.

-Try using the Retirement Income Calculator to see how much income you could get.
+Try the Lifetime Income Calculator to see how much income you could get.

 Your income can rise with investment returns but because it's insured, it cannot fall.